SofiaSousa/team-rails/level-0.md

 ### Ruby and Gems

-In Ruby world, the libraries or modules that we can install and use when building our web apps are called **gems**.
+In Ruby world, libraries or modules used when building our web apps are called **gems**.
 For example, **Rails** is in fact a Ruby gem.

 There is a public hosting service where we can search for available gems, the [RubyGems.org](https://rubygems.org).
-To install a gem we can use the [gem command](https://guides.rubygems.org/rubygems-basics/), but first make sure Ruby is installed, since RubyGems comes built-in with Ruby 1.9 and newer.
+To install a gem globaly, we can use the [gem command](https://guides.rubygems.org/rubygems-basics/), but first make sure Ruby is installed, since RubyGems comes built-in with Ruby 1.9 and newer.

 ```
 $ ruby -v